firiho/GenLink/README.md

 This platform is built using modern web technologies:
 - React with TypeScript
-- HTML5/CSS3
+- Firebase
 - Vite
 - shadcn-ui
 - Tailwind CSS

 ## Getting Started

 !!!
 This is private code.
-Please contact the GenLink team for access. !!!
+Please contact the GenLink team for more info. !!!